MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Material and Methods

 We gather predictor variables from various sources for each vegetation plot in the dataset.
-Climate data, including temperature and precipitation statistics at a resolution of 1 km², are obtained from WorldClim \citep{hijmans2005very}, widely used in SDMs \citep{fourcade2018paintings}.
+Climate data, including temperature and precipitation statistics at a resolution of 1 km², are obtained from WorldClim \citep{hijmans2005very}.
 Soil properties relevant to plant species, such as organic carbon content, pH levels, and texture, are sourced at a resolution of 250 meters from SoilGrids \citep{hengl2017soilgrids250m}.
-We also include topographic information—elevation, slope, and aspect—derived from the 90-meter resolution SRTM digital elevation model \citep{farr2007shuttle}, version 4.
+We also include topographic information—elevation, slope, and aspect—derived from the 90-meter resolution Shuttle Radar Topography Mission digital elevation model \citep{farr2007shuttle}, version 4.
 Additionally, we integrate human influence data from human footprint maps, which include nine variables such as population density and nightlight intensity \citep{venter2016global}, available at a 1 km² resolution.
-Human disturbances are known to significantly impact plant species \citep{williams2024predictor, frans2024gaps}.
 The longitude and latitude coordinates are also provided to the model, as spatial information has been shown to enhance SDM performance, especially in contexts where geographic factors play a significant role in species distributions \citep{elith2009species, domisch2019spatially}.
-These coordinates can also help to represent latent variables that are not captured by other predictors \citep{ovaskainen2016uncovering}.
 The sPlotOpen dataset also includes supplementary metadata for some plots, such as location uncertainty, plot surface area, and vegetation layer coverage and height.
 These metadata, while sometimes incomplete, can be highly predictive of species distributions and help disentangle variable contributions during model training.
 Altogether, these sources yield 61 tabular predictor variables, all standardized before being inserted into the model.
-Finally, image features derived from Sentinel-2 satellite images are incorporated using SatCLIP representations \citep{klemmer2023satclip}.
+Finally, image features derived from Sentinel-2 satellite images are incorporated using SatCLIP, a pretrained location encoder that maps geographic coordinates to compact feature vectors based on the surrounding satellite imagery \citep{klemmer2023satclip}.
+These features capture environmental context and are used in addition to the 61 tabular predictors.
 While WorldClim, SoilGrids, SatCLIP, and coordinate variables are consistently available for all plots, other variables may sometimes be missing.
 An exhaustive list of all predictors is provided in Table \ref{tab:predictors}.